 Cold calling is one of the tasks that many business people hate.
 But for many small firms it’s a vital part of their sales strategy.
 So how can businesses take some of the trauma out of cold calling?
-Andy Preston has the answers
+Andy Preston of Outstanding Results has the answers

 Cold calling is one of the things most people seem to ask me for help with, usually because they want to get better results from it – although some people like to avoid it altogether!
 However for a smaller business, the problems often start earlier in the process.

 This is a common problem that occurs far more often than it should!
 Whether it’s the manager, director or business owner that hasn’t thought the process out fully, or that the salesperson just hasn’t got their head around it, either way this needs looking at before the sales calls start!